fasiha/ebisu/README.md

 Then in the [How It Works](#how-it-works) section, I contrast Ebisu to other scheduling algorithms and describe, non-technically, why you should use it.

 Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically.
-If you like nonlinear-transformed Beta-distributed random variables, maximum a posteriori estimation, and incomplete Beta functions, this is for you.
+If you like nonlinear-transformed Gamma-distributed random variables, modified Bessel functions of the second kind, and incomplete Gamma functions, this is for you.

-> Nerdy details in a nutshell: Ebisu largely follows Mozer et al.’s multiscale context model (MCM) of `n` leaky integrators, published at NIPS 2009 (see [bibliography](#bibliography)), but with a Bayesian twist.
-The probability of recall for a given fact is assumed to be governed by an ensemble of decaying exponentials with *fixed* time constants (ranging from an hour to ten years) but *uncertain* mixture weights.
-These weights decay according to an exponential to a single uncertain value governed by a Beta random variable.
-Therefore, the recall probability at any given time is a straightforward arithmetic expression of elapsed time, time constants, and weights.
-After a quiz, the new best estimate of the weights is computed via a simple MAP (maximum a posteriori) estimator that uses a standard Scipy hill-climbing algorithm.
+> Nerdy details in a nutshell: Ebisu posits that your memory for a flashcard decays according to a power law, which it models with a *sequence* of weighted exponentials with halflives following Gamma random variables.
+Your probability of recall at any given time is the *maximum* of this array weighted exponentials (what Mozer et al. call “leaky integrators” (see [bibliography](#bibliography))), and which we approximate with a simple arithmetic expression that can be run even in SQL.
+Next, a *quiz* is treated as Bernoulli, binomial, or a neat “noisy-binary” trial; after the Bayesian update, each halflife’s posterior is moment-matched to the closest Gamma random variable.
+Based on the strength of the posterior update, the weights for each halflife are updated.

 Finally, in the [Source Code](#source-code) section, we describe the software testing done to validate the math, including tests comparing Ebisu’s output to Monte Carlo sampling.

 A quick note on history—more information is in the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md).
-This document discusses Ebisu v3.
-Versions 2 and before used a very different model that was both more complex and that failed to handle the *strenghening* of memory that accompanied quizzes.
+This document discusses Ebisu v3, with its Gammas-on-halflives model.
+Versions 2 and before used a different model (a Beta-on-recall-probability) which didn’t capture the fact that memory is *strengthened* by review—it just viewed future recall probability as an *unknown but static* quantity, leading to pessimistic predictions of recall probability.
 If you are interested, see the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md) for details and a migration guide.

 ## Install
 ```sh